 The good news is that with the right treatment, you can live a good life with AFib.
 But you need to be in tune with your heart and body.
-Untreated, atrial fibrillation can lead to blood clots, stroke and other heart-related problems, including heart failure.
+If untreated, atrial fibrillation can lead to blood clots, stroke and other heart-related problems, including heart failure.

 Your treatment will likely depend on: